rafacast77/tangible-chronic-pain-app/README.md

 The master project contains the software specifications and documentation of the project software development life cycle featuring project management methodologies, design, architecture, development, evaluation, deployment and conclusions.

+Both Investigation and Project report can be found in this repository.
+A video explaining the investigation, project and app demo can also be found in the following link: https://www.youtube.com/watch?v=izNhRyNx424&t=549s

 ## Technologies and techniques used for this project
 * **HTML 5**
 * **CSS**